BobMcDear/attorch/README.md

 gap = nn.AdaptiveAvgPool2d(1) # Uses PyTorch's global pooling since GAP is not available in attorch
 ```

-Even though attorch implement convolutional and pooling layers, the performance of these modules is extremely slow compared to PyTorch.
+Even though attorch comes with convolutional and pooling layers, the performance of these modules is extremely slow compared to PyTorch.
 Therefore, ```attorch.nn``` exposes PyTorch's, and not attorch's, convolutions and pools.

 ## Tests